AtesComp/Vinetto/ReadMe.md

 1. Python 3.7 or later including standard libraries.

 2. Pillow 9.0.0 or later.
 Based on PIL (Python Imaging Library).
-It i used to attempt correct reconstitution of Type 1 thumbnails (see Limitations below).
+It is used to attempt correct reconstitution of Type 1 thumbnails (see Limitations below).

 3. PyESEDB.
 Part of the [libesedb](https://github.com/libyal/libesedb) project.
 The author supplies a late model version, but the program checks for a system installed version first.
 If not found, it uses the supplied version.
+To update to a new version of PyESEDB:
+   * Download the latest release the above libesedb project
+   * Unzip the project file
+   * Make the project directory current
+   * ./configure --enable-wide-character-type --enable-python
+   * make
+   * Copy the ./pyesedb/.libs/pyesedb.so file to the Vinetto src/vinetto/lib directory
+   * Uninstall and Install Vinetto as per below

 ## Limitations